gis-ops/routingpy/CONTRIBUTING.md

 ### Setup

-1. Create a new virtual environment
+1. Create and activate a new virtual environment

 2. Install development dependencies:
 ```bash